Frederick Lane had not slept well.

 “What do you think?
 I’ve just had my fortune told and the woman says that I will die a violent death.”

-Even more bizarrely, his fox-terrier ‘Davie’, which had been sitting on his wife’s lap at the time of the incident) began snapping and barking in such a manner it frightened everyone in the household the very minute he died – 7:22pm.
+Even more bizarrely, his fox-terrier, ‘Davie’, (which had been sitting on his wife’s lap at the time of the incident) began snapping and barking in such a manner it frightened everyone in the household the very minute he died – 7:22pm.

-And let’s not get started on his ghost…
+And let’s not get started on his alleged ghost…

-The very knife that killed Terriss was on currently on display in the Crime Museum at the Museum of London.
+The very knife that killed Terriss as displayed in the Crime Museum exhibition at the Museum of London in 2015.
 It is still stained with his blood.

 My thanks to Martin Sterling in the research for this post.